…because it is priceless.

 If you are really into analog film, you should first estimate how cheap your analog camera was compared to when it was sold “back then”.
 And also, how many analog cameras you have already bought, even though you actually only need one.
 And then you put the actual film price again in relation to other luxury good expenses that you make.
 And if you simply can no longer afford it, do you think again whether filming less often (or taking photos more targeted) might not also be a solution?

-Saying that: Always good light!
+In this sense: good light!
 (Whereby: The xmas tree’s lighting is usually sufficient for the Vision3 500T.)